bracesoftware/.github/profile/readme.md

 # SA:MP API
-¤ An unofficial team of SA:MP developers working on improving the API and the game!
+:zap: ¤ An unofficial team of SA:MP developers working on improving the API and the game!

+- Interested in contribution, development or whatsoever?
+[Click this link](https://discord.gg/k54r9YVY8R), and join our official Discord server!

 ## Official Projects